Why Loyola?

 - Loyola's curriculum includes instruction in the technology skills essential to the 21st century legal workplace.

-- Internships at the Water Tower Campus program, while not required, offer an opportunity to develop your paralegal skills in local law firms and corporate law departments.
+- Internships, while not required, offer an opportunity to develop your paralegal skills in local law firms and corporate law departments.

 - Loyola's faculty of lawyers and paralegals teach classes that balance legal theory with practical paralegal skills.